JohnDaly/react-progressive-image-hooks/README.md

 ## Demo

+Before running the demo, be sure to build the `react-progressive-image-hooks` project, by running the following command from the project root directory:
+>yarn build

+Next you will need to install the dependencies for the demo application by running the following command in the `/demo` directory:
+>yarn install

-To run the demo, run the following command in the `/demo` directory:
+After building and installing the dependencies, run the following command in the `/demo` directory:
 >yarn start

 The demo contains a basic example of how you can use the `<ProgressiveImage />` component to load in a small placeholder image, and have it transition to the larger image, when it is loaded.